All the terminology you need in one place.

 Nonce: A random or pseudo-random number that is used once in a cryptographic transaction to ensure that the transaction is not repeated (e.g. as part of a cyber-attack).

-Private key: A string of 64 alphanumeric characters that allows secure access to a crypto-wallet.
+Private key: A string of 64 alphanumeric characters that allows secure access to a digital wallet.
 The keyholder is the owner of the assets to which it grants access.

 Proof of Stake (PoS): A consensus mechanism used to validate cryptocurrency transactions.
 As opposed to Proof of Work (PoW), compensation for validators is based on the number of native tokens held and is less energy-intensive.